influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/cert-manager-libsonnet/docs/1.4/nogroup/v1alpha3/clusterIssuer.md

 withSolvers(solvers)
 ```

-Solvers is a list of challenge solvers that will be used to solve ACME challenges for the matching domains.
+"Solvers is a list of challenge solvers that will be used to solve ACME challenges for the matching domains.
 Solver configurations must be provided in order to obtain certificates from an ACME server.
-For more information, see: https://cert-manager.io/docs/configuration/acme/
+For more information, see: https://cert-manager.io/docs/configuration/acme/"

 ### fn spec.acme.withSolversMixin